Along with the Gods: The Two Worlds: Plot

 Gang-rim determines that it is Ja-hong's brother Soo-hong who has become the vengeful spirit.
-He finds that Soo-hong has been accidentally killed while on guard duty by his partner Dong-yeon, and his death was covered up by their superior, Lieutenant Park.
-Gang-rim foils an attempt by Soo-hong to kill Dong-yeon and learns that the Soo-hong's grudge was not against Ja-hong but rather Dong-yeon and Lt Park.
-Dong-Yeon tips off Soo-hong's mother on the location of his body and attempts suicide.
-He is saved by Gang-Rim on Soo-hong's request after the latter agreed to cooperate.
+He finds that Soo-hong has been accidentally killed while on guard duty by his partner Dong-yeon, and his death was covered up by their superior, Lieutenant Park Moo-shin.
+Gang-rim foils an attempt by Soo-hong to kill Dong-yeon and learns that Soo-hong's grudge was not against Ja-hong, but rather Dong-yeon and Moo-shin.
+Dong-yeon tips off Soo-hong's mother on the location of his body and attempts suicide.
+He is saved by Gang-rim at Soo-hong's request after the latter agreed to cooperate.

-The trio pass through the Hells of Injustice and Betrayal without trial.
-In the Hell of Violence, Ja-hong is tried for beating Soo-hong when they were younger while the latter was suffering from malnutrition.
-As Ja-hong was not forgiven, he is convicted and is about to be punished when Gang-Rim instructs Deok-choon to request for a combined trial at the next court, the Hell of Filial Impiety.
+The trio passes through the Hells of Injustice and Betrayal without trial.
+In the Hell of Violence, Ja-hong is tried for beating Soo-hong when they were younger while the latter was malnourished.
+As Ja-hong was not forgiven, he was convicted and was about to be punished when Gang-rim instructed Deok-choon to request a combined trial at the next court, the Hell of Filial Impiety.
 The request is granted.
-Ja-hong reveals that, due to poverty, he intended to commit familicide but was discovered by Soo-hong.
-In a fit, he beat up Soo-hong and fled out of guilt, opting not to be a burden and dedicate his life to supporting them.
+Ja-hong reveals that, due to poverty, he intended to commit familicide by killing his mother but was discovered by Soo-hong.
+In a fit, he beat up Soo-hong and fled out of guilt, opting not to be a burden and dedicating his life to supporting them.

-Gang-rim and Soo-hong arrive at the army base only to witness the mother's shabby treatment at the hands of Lt Park.
+Gang-rim and Soo-hong arrive at the army base, only to witness the mother's shabby treatment at the hands of Park.
 Enraged, Soo-hong transforms back into a vengeful spirit and lashes out at the base by conjuring up a massive tornado, only stopping when he realizes how his actions are affecting Ja-hong in the afterlife.

 At the Hell of Filial Impiety, Ja-hong is immediately judged by Yeomra to be guilty.
 He learns that on the night of his attempted murder-suicide, his mother was actually awake and had decided to allow it, knowing that she was a burden on her family.
 Soo-hong, with the help of Gang-rim and Won-maek, enters his mother's dream and learns that she had already forgiven Ja-hong for that night.
 Since sins that have been forgiven in the living world are not allowed to be judged in the afterlife, Ja-hong is allowed to reincarnate.